wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * <a target="_blank" href="https://www.udemy.com/course/hashicorp-consul/learn/lecture/24569084#questions">BK on Udemy</a>
    <br /><br />

+Consul keeps its data in memory (rather than in a database on a hard drive).

-Data in a Consul agent is captured in complete point-in-time snapshots (gzipped tar file) of Consul's committed state.
+So data in a Consul agent has to be captured in complete point-in-time snapshots (gzipped tar file) of Consul's committed state.
 Other data also in the Snapshot include:

    * Sessions
    * <a href="#PreparedQueries">Prepared queries</a>
    <br /><br />

-1. Specify the ACL Token ("12345678-1234-abcd-5678-1234567890ab")
+1. Specify the ACL Token (such as "12345678-1234-abcd-5678-1234567890ab") (also used for UI login):

    <pre><strong>export CONSUL_HTTP_TOKEN="${CONSUL_ACL_TOKEN}"
    </strong></pre>

-1. Define file name as a timestamp in UTC time zone, such as <tt>2022-05-16T03:10:15.386UTC.tgz</tt>
+1. PROTIP: Name files with a timestamp in UTC time zone, such as <tt>2022-05-16T03:10:15.386UTC.tgz</tt>

    <pre><strong>brew install coreutils
    CONSUL_BACKUP_FILENAME="$( gdate -u +'%Y-%m-%dT%H:%M:%S.%3N%Z' ).tgz"
    </strong></pre>

-   Snapshots are typically performed on the LEADER node, but a FOLLOWER can take it if the <tt>\-\-stale</tt> flag is specified, such as when the Cluster has no Leader.
+   Snapshots are typically performed on the LEADER node, but when the Cluster has no Leader, a FOLLOWER can take it if the <tt>\-\-stale</tt> flag is specified.

 1. Create the snapshot manually using the CLI, API,